We can’t talk about webinar best practices without first covering …

 If your audience can’t hear you, or doesn’t want to strain to listen, the quality of your content doesn’t matter.

 And as I thought about my own experiences as a webinar attendee, I realized that poor audio quality had caused me to drop off of more webinars than any other reason.

 Granted, this was much more likely to happen 2–3 years ago.
 Now I rarely encounter such poor audio quality that I feel compelled to drop off.
 But the flip side is that poor audio quality is also much more noticeable now.

-Here’s what you need for good audio quality:
+Here’s what you need to improve audio quality:

 - A professional microphone.
 But you don’t have to break the bank for it.
 You can get an Audio-Technica USB microphone for less than $80.
 I can vouch for it because I bought one for all my co-hosts on The Assembly Call.
 It does the job.

 - A strong internet connection.
 Nothing kills a webinar like the host’s audio going in and out, or being choppy, or, in a worst-case scenario, dropping out entirely.
 Make sure your connection gives you at least a 2–3 MB upload speed, and connect your computer to your modem directly via an Ethernet cable if possible.